 Are the courses applicable for continuing education credit?

 Professional Development Units (PDU) for these courses are available through your professional organization.

 Can I take classes out of order?

-Courses are usually taken consecutively starting in the fall.
+Courses are usually taken consecutively.
 Exceptions can be made on an individual basis.

 How much does it cost?

 Tuition is assessed per credit at the graduate level.
 Please visit the Registrar’s tuition page to view the current fees.
 Use the drop down menu to choose Jefferson School of Health Professions and Occupational Therapy Doctoral Program to view current per credit tuition rate.
 Universitytechnology and library fees are assessed each semester.